certik/hermes2d/doc/src/tutorial.rst

              + SIGMA_A_5 * int_u_v<Real, Scalar>(n, wt, u, v);
     }

-The weak forms are associated with material flags as follows:
+The weak forms are associated with element material flags (coming from the mesh file) as follows:

 ::